 - LEAD YOUR WIFE.
 Basic relationship advice but still important.

 - Have routines.
 Set times for bedtime for the kids.
-Use that time then to have sex.
+Use that time then to spend time with your wife.

 Summary of Preparing for Fatherhood